 Disk space for site systems

-Disk allocation and configuration contributes to the performance of Configuration Manager.
+Disk allocation and configuration contribute to the performance of Configuration Manager.
 Because each Configuration Manager environment is different, the values that you implement can vary from the following guidance.

 For the best performance, place each object on a separate, dedicated RAID volume.
-For all data volumes (Configuration Manager and its database files), use RAID 10 for the best performance.
+For all data volumes for Configuration Manager and its database files, use RAID 10 for the best performance.